Here's the thing about my cooking: I rarely make a recipe the exact same way twice.

 After 3-4 minutes, I add in another 1/3 of the onion, in thinner strips.
 After another 3-4 minutes, I add about 2/3 or a full pepper, also cut into thinner strips.
 After 1-2 minutes, I put in pieces of the apple and pour in the enchilada sauce; reduce heat to simmer.
 After a few minutes of simmering, it is good to go!

-I serve on tortillas with Daiya or a homemade "cheeze," along with Tofutti Sour Supreme, a homemade dip, Annie's Goddess dressing, or vegan ranch dressing.
+I serve on tortillas with shredded brick Daiya, along with Follow Your Hearts' vegan bleu cheese dressing, Hampton Creek's Awesome Sauce, Tofutti Sour Supreme, a homemade dip, Annie's Goddess dressing, or vegan ranch dressing.
 (I add habanero sauce for mine.)

 We'll have any leftovers with rice and chips the next day.